Approximately 40 percent of calls into poison centers involve children under the age of six.

 - lawn and garden products

-- critters in the wild
+- critters outside

 - Curiosity: Young children learn by trying.
 If they come upon something that is new, they will look, touch, and taste.
 It is the adult's responsibility to make sure that items within their reach will not hurt them when they go into their mouth.